OpenStackOnRaPi/ostackinstall/README.md

    --allocation-pool start=192.168.10.31,end=192.168.10.35 --network public2 \
    --subnet-range 192.168.10.0/24 --gateway 192.168.10.1 public2-subnet
 ```

+Note that the size of IP address pools for floating IP addresses above match the size of the reservation range suggested in section 3.

 ## 8. ADDENDUM - accessing the cluster using VPN